ganadara135/jhipsRn/README.md

-# fixed Thing

-- fix Cors problems, add http://localhost:19006 at cors configuration on backend.

 # How to operate this

-- wsl port forwarding
+1. wsl port forwarding
-- db and redis up on docker by 'npm run docker:db:up' and 'npm run docker:redis:up'
+2. db and redis up on docker by 'npm run docker:db:up' and 'npm run docker:redis:up'
-- backend up by 'npm run backend:start' on root authority
+3. backend up by 'npm run backend:start' on root authority
-- 'npm start' for webapps with Browsersync.
+4. 'npm start' for webapps with Browsersync.
 This is operating on WDS(Webpack Dev Server)
-- go to mobile directory and start react native app
+5. go to mobile directory and start react native app

 # Operating Issues